 Metro: Diagonal (Green Line, L3) and (Blue Line, L5)

-Barcelona FC Tour: Barcelona FC stadium tour online.
+Barcelona FC Tour: Barcelona FC stadium tour tickets online.

 Disabled Access: Yes